sugaryourcoffee/monitoring/docs/monitoring.md

 The next step is to use the script in the NRPE what we will do now.
 The steps we follow are

+* Add user nagios to /etc/sudoers without NOPASSWD for passenger_status
-* Put check_passenger in a new Puppet directory `/etc/puppet/modules/nagios/files/plugins`
+* Put check\_passenger in a new Puppet directory `/etc/puppet/modules/nagios/files/plugins`
 * Add the file to a file resource in `/etc/puppet/modules/nagios/manifests/client/config.pp
-* Create a Nagios command for check_passenger in `/etc/puppet/modules/nagios/files/conf.d/commands.cfg
+* Create a Nagios command for check\_passenger in `/etc/puppet/modules/nagios/files/conf.d/commands.cfg
 * Add the new command to `/etc/puppet/modules/nagios/files/nrpe.cfg`
 * Add the command definition to